People have been sending messages in bottles since 310 B.C.

 - The new bright green color and square shaped barrel is designed for comfort.

 - This iconic pen has traveled the world, with sightings as far away as the Annapurna region of Nepal, where TD customer Ron Janowitz, a hiker from Manchester, New Hampshire handed out the pens as he passed through villages on foot.
+Julie Pukas, TD Bank's Head of Commercial Strategy and Integration, recently went to Antarctica and she took the new pen with her!

 The next part of the journey to make a pen from recycled water bottles was up to a TD customer dedicated to making the best pens in the world.